dsanap391/filter-assignment-repo/README.md

 ## Filter

-The filter (`AuthFilter`) intercepts incoming HTTP requests and checks if the header "PinggyAuthHeader" is present.
+The filter (`CustomAuthenticationFilter`) intercepts incoming HTTP requests and checks if the header "PinggyAuthHeader" is present.
 If the header is present and not empty, the value is stored in a ThreadLocal variable.
 If the header is missing or empty, the filter responds with HTTP status code 401 (Unauthorized).

 ## Controller

-The controller (`MainController`) handles a GET request on the path "/".
+The controller (`PinggyController`) handles a GET request on the path "/".
 It retrieves the value of the header "PinggyAuthHeader" from the ThreadLocal storage and returns it as a response body.
 If the header value is empty, it returns an error response with HTTP status code 401 (Unauthorized) in JSON format.

 ## Usage